oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-fmw-domains/soa-suite/_index.md

 #### Introduction

-Starting with the 2.2.1 release, the operator supports deployment of SOA Suite components such as Oracle Service-Oriented Architecture (SOA), Oracle Service Bus (OSB), and Oracle Enterprise Scheduler (ESS).
+The operator supports deployment of SOA Suite components such as Oracle Service-Oriented Architecture (SOA), Oracle Service Bus (OSB), and Oracle Enterprise Scheduler (ESS).
 Currently the operator supports these different domain types:

 * `soa`: Deploys a SOA domain
 * `osb`: Deploys an OSB (Oracle Service Bus) domain